 Some metabolites are familiar to many people, and include amino acids, sugars, vitamins, fatty acids, etc. Metabolites also include external (exogenous) compounds such as medications, toxins, components of foods, etc. In considering why metabolomics is so relevant to health status, consider that current diagnostic techniques rely on population norms and therefore are not specific to individuals.
 In that sense, available diagnostics are not personalized medicine.

-Metabolomics has identified, characterized, and cataloged 100s-1000s of compounds in humans that can be linked to specific metabolic processes.
+Metabolomics has identified, characterized, and cataloged thousands of compounds in humans that can be linked to specific metabolic processes.
 Many of these processes can be further linked to health and disease states.
-Currently these metabolites can be measured through in vitro (ex vivo) NMR and Mass Spectrometry (MS).
+Currently these metabolites can be measured through in vitro (ex vivo) Nuclear Magnetic Resonance (NMR) and Mass Spectrometry (MS).

 Precise characterization and separation of the many compounds require expensive equipment with high resolution and highly repeatable sample preparation techniques.
 ViBo Health is working to change how, when and where we are able to track our metabolites.

-The example of statins can help distinguish personalized healthcare: currently, statins are recommended for anyone with a cholesterol problem.
+The example of statins can help illustrate the power of personalised healthcare: currently, statins are recommended for anyone with a cholesterol problem.
 The medications lower “bad” cholesterol levels on blood tests.
 However, only an estimated 10% of the population benefits from these medications as only they have the appropriate genetic profiles (Torjesen Ingrid.
 BMJ 2018; 363:k5110).
 Under personalized healthcare, a patient would have been genetically screened prior to such a medication being prescribed.

 Similarly, precision healthcare is often used interchangeably with personalized healthcare.
 However, it is generally accepted that precision healthcare refers to targeting treatments based on genomics and other data to groups best suited to those treatments.